myramade/Code_Games/README.md

 9. [Robocode](https://robocode.sourceforge.io/) Build virtual robot battle tanks using Java then play against other players in real-time
 10. [Ruby Warrior](https://www.bloc.io/ruby-warrior#/) Yes, some companies still use Ruby.
 In this game your help your knight in shining armour ascend a tower where he'll face obstacles and unmentionable danger.
 11. [LowRes NX](https://lowresnx.inutilis.com/) Program retro games
+12. [While True : Learn()](https://luden.io/wtl/) Game that simulate a day in the life of a Machine Learing Scientist
+13. [Code Monkey](https://www.playcodemonkey.com/) Write code and catch bananas
+14. [SpaceChem](http://www.zachtronics.com/spacechem/) producing molecules using chemical pathways similar in style to visual programming
+15. [Glitchspace](https://store.steampowered.com/app/290060/Glitchspace/) program blocks to navigate rooms to exit without falling or getting derezzed by a data stream.
+Play on Steam FREE
+16. [Portal 2](https://store.steampowered.com/app/620/Portal_2/) you'll find yourself in the remains of Aperture Laboratories, where the sadistic and sarcastic AI, GladOS, is subjecting you to torturous puzzles.
+Play on Steam $9.99
+17. [Gladiabots](https://gladiabots.com/) program a robots behavior for battle.
+Play on Steam $14.99

 # Scripting
 1. [TIS-100](http://www.zachtronics.com/tis-100/) not going to lie, this game is not easy.
 Torture yourself for a bit with some assembly language (the acient language of vintage programmers)